What is the #Falkirk25?

 Canal cycling is an unrivalled experience for cyclists of all levels, from children to seasoned peddlers.
-Designed to transport goods safely and easily, these industrial relics now provide bikers with miles of flat traffic-free cycle routes as well as the opportunity to confidently cycle through some of Scotland’s best scenery.
-Restored to suit cyclists, these cycle paths offer stress-free serotonin boosting joy for peddlers of all ages and towpaths are now valued as being one of the most enjoyable ways to get around the countryside or cities.
+Designed to transport goods safely and easily, these industrial relics now provide bikers with miles of flat, traffic-free cycle routes, as well as the opportunity to confidently cycle through some of Scotland’s best scenery.
+Restored to suit cyclists, these cycle paths offer stress-free, serotonin boosting joy for peddlers of all ages, and towpaths are now valued as being one of the most enjoyable ways to get around the countryside and cities.

 Cycling Along Canal Path

 The Union Canal begins at the Lochrin Basin in bustling Fountainbridge but you can join from any point on the canal.
 From here, you’ll traverse through beautiful Ratho, Broxburn, then Linlithgow, before finally cycling down to Falkirk.
 Travelling along the canal to Falkirk is to experience a real slice of history.
 Beautifully restored as part of the Millennium Links Project, The Union Canal was re-opened in 2001.
 As Scotland’s only contour canal, the original course curved around the hills so it didn’t need so many locks.
 Now, it makes for a fantastic direct and easy route from Edinburgh to Falkirk.